wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

     [4]

-The main difference between DocumentDB’s functions compared to ANSI SQL is that they are designed to work well with schema-less and mixed schema data.
+The main difference between <!-- deleted by customization DocumentDB's --><!-- keep by customization: begin --> DocumentDB’s <!-- keep by customization: end --> functions compared to ANSI SQL is that they are designed to work well with schema-less and mixed schema data.
 For example, if you have a document where the Size property is missing, or has a non-numeric value like “unknown”, then the document is skipped over, instead of returning an error.

 ### Type checking functions
 The type checking functions allow you to check the type of an expression within SQL queries.
-Type checking functions can be used to determine the type of properties within documents on the fly when it is variable or unknown.
-Here’s a table of supported built-in type checking functions.
+Type checking functions can be used to determine the type of properties within documents on the fly when it is variable or unknown. <!-- deleted by customization Here's --><!-- keep by customization: begin --> Here’s <!-- keep by customization: end --> a table of supported built-in type checking functions.

 <table>
 <tr>